dvillevald/tv_remote_google_voice_aiy/README.md

 (env) py@raspberrypi:~/AIY-voice-kit-python $ src/ir_remote_assistant_library.py
 ```

-In addition to using Google Voice AIY kit as your voice-controlled TV remote, the script also allows you to fully utilize Google Assistant API (asking questions about weather, time, traffic, etc.) Every time you say "Hey Google" or "OK Google", the script sends a request to Google Assistant API which returns back a text string which can be used to control your TV or a voice message with information your requested.
-The device can be used in two modes:
+In addition to using Google Voice AIY kit as your voice-controlled TV remote, the script also allows you to fully utilize Google Assistant API (asking questions about weather, time, traffic, etc.) Every time you say "Hey Google" or "OK Google", the script listens to your voice request which follows and then sends this request to Google Assistant API which returns back a text string (what you said) which can be used to control your TV or other applicances and/or a voice message from Assistant with information your requested.
+This device can be used in two modes:

 - **Assistant + Remote Control Mode**.
 If you say **"Hey Google, I need your help"** then you should hear a response "I am listening" and Google Asistant will turn into "Assistant mode" responding to your requests (don't forget to say "Hey Google" before each request) with voice messages.
 It will also continue working as your TV remote sending IR signals based on your voice commands.